-Warning: Lots of alcohol was involved in the creation of these story.
+Warning: Lots of alcohol was involved in the creation of these stories.
 Lots and lots of alcohol.
 Does anyone have any aspirin?

 There was no doubt about it, Macalister Whitmore was as straight-laced as they came.
 He worked all the time, never did anything that would be considered fun, and almost always wore a suit and tie, even in the laid back southern town of Dahlonia, where the dress code tended to be jeans and t-shirts.
 It was how his parents raised him and Macalister was sure even a tanning salon couldn’t change that.